Woodland in Talbot County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 130-2.)

 Location.
 32° 49.033′ N, 84° 28.883′ W. Marker is in Woodland, Georgia, in Talbot County.
-Marker is on Pleasant Hill Street (Georgia Route 36) 0 miles west of Double Bridges Road, on the right when traveling west.
-Touch for map.
-The marker stands in front of Pleasant Hill Manor, c.
-1834.
+Marker is on Pleasant Hill Street (Georgia Route 36) 0 miles west of Double Bridges Road, on the Touch for map.
 Marker is in this post office area: Woodland GA 31836, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers Old Belleview (approx. 5Ĺ miles away); The Cove Gorges of the Flint (approx. 9.9 miles away); Pettigrew-White-Stamps House (approx. 9.9 miles away); Straus Home Site (approx. 10.2 miles away); Upson County (approx. 10.2 miles away); a different marker also named Straus Home Site (approx. 10.2 miles away); Confederate Dead (approx. 10.2 miles away); First Cannon Ball (approx. 10.2 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Old Belleview (approx. 5Ĺ miles away); The Cove Gorges of the Flint (approx. 9.9 miles away); Pettigrew-White-Stamps House (approx. 9.9 miles away); Straus Home Site (approx. 10.2 miles away); Upson County (approx. 10.2 miles away); a different marker also named Straus Home Site (approx. 10.2 miles away); Confederate Dead (approx. 10.2 miles away); First Cannon Ball (approx. 10.2 miles away).